rtmtorresmorales/streaming-05-smart-smoker/README.md

 # Part 1 - Project
 1. Clickable link to your public GitHub repo with custom README and displayed screenshot:
 2. About how long did you spend this module:  about five hours
 3. Could you develop custom data pipelines for analytics using RabbitMQ and the resources available to you (y/n, why): Yes, still having configuration issues with my laptop, some slow internet connection, cut off the connection with RabbitMQ.
-I was running a duplicate Python scenarios creatin some issues in VS Code Editor.
+I was running a duplicate Python scenarios creatin some issues in VS Code Editor and pika functioning.
 4. What streaming analytics topics / techniques / skills do you think will be most helpful for the work you want to do: I will be applicable to any of the logistics and distribution scenarios presented in my graduate level courses.
 5. Describe an idea for a (relatively simple) custom analytics pipeline you might want to implement in Module 7:  I selected Option 2 for Module 7, as I must first solve the configuration issues on my laptop for the next academic period and time is of the essence on this one.
 For Option 2, I decided to go with Amazon Kinesis and compare to Apache Kafka and RabbitMQ.
 6. What was most difficult about this module:  Certainly, some of the coding was tricky and the configuration issues mentioned before.